 Bison wouldn’t be here at the Theodore Roosevelt National Park if it weren’t for one of the worst blizzards and coldest winters on record in the Great Plains.
 A legendary cattle-killing blizzard of 1886 wiped out entire cattle herds.
 Ranchers who depended on the income from their cattle were devastated.

 At the time, open range grazing was getting fenced out in Montana, the Dakota Territory, and Wyoming.
 Along with that, ranchers began to raise hay on the unpredictable prairie to feed cattle all winter.

 First came at least two years of drought that cut short their hay supply that they would have fed their cattle.

 Then, in the winter of 1886-87, a massive blizzard hit.
 Hundreds of thousands of cows were killed in the blizzard.
-When conditions allowed that spring, ranchers rode out to their herds only to find dead carcasses everywhere.
+Ranchers rode out to their herds, when conditions allowed, only to find dead carcasses everywhere.
 There were so many dead cattle, they washed into streams and rivers to float downstream.

 There were no bison carcasses.
 They had survived the 50-degree below zero temps, accumulated snowfall several feet deep and massive towering snowdrifts.
 Dead cattle were everywhere, but no one could find a dead bison carcass.

 (Note: Most of the wild bison herd had been wiped out by ignorant, wasteful wanton bison hunts.
 Even buffalo hunts by indigenous people were based on the idea of a never-ending supply.
 Only a few scattered herds remained.
 Many of those were captured by men who had been buffalo hunters, now turned conservationists as they saw the end of the nation’s bison.
 A few ranchers kept bison herds.)